Natural Food Coloring: Benefits, Challenges, and Future Trends

 With an increasingly competitive market, reducing production costs and monetizing existing products is essential while ensuring food safety and quality.
 Since coloring and preserving additives are among the most important ones in the food industry, improving the appearance and preservation of foodstuffs, several studies have focused on finding new solutions and/or improving existing alternatives.
 Finding compounds with both capacities (colorant and preservative) and exert bioactive functions can be a promising solution.

 However, to obtain benefits such as antioxidant or antimicrobial activity, the concentration of the compounds commonly used as dyes is usually high, not meeting the requirements of the admissible daily intake (ADI).
-Research and development of new molecules through new chemical approaches, with the modification of natural molecules already known, so that they can develop a better and double performance (colorant plus preservative), maybe a path to be followed by the scientific community to circumvent the difficulties and monetize the use of these additive molecules in the food industry.
+Research and development of new molecules through new chemical approaches, with the modification of natural molecules already known, so that they can develop a better and double performance (colorant plus preservative), may be a path to be followed by the scientific community to circumvent the difficulties and monetize the use of these additive molecules in the food industry.

 The global natural food colors market is forecast to reach about 2.5 billion dollars by 2025.